Iyed-Rb/Problem-Solving/LeetCode/50 SQL/06-Replace Employee ID With The Unique Identifier.md

 ## Solution

-Approach 1: Using LEFT JOIN (Recommended)
-Returns all employees, and for those who don't have a unique ID, shows null.
+Approach 1: Using LEFT JOIN (My Solution) / Or we can Use Right Join but Reverse Returns all employees, and for those who don't have a unique ID, shows null.
 ```sql
 SELECT unique_id, name